regisf/superfastlazyload/README.md

 ## How fast

 I've created a huge page with near 3000 images to watch.
-It takes less than a millisecond to determinate if an image must be displayed or not.
+It takes less than a millisecond to determine if all images have to be displayed or not; less than 1ms for 3,000 images...
+For me it's fast enought.

 Launch index.html file to see an example.
 The sample will load always the same image to reduce the use of your bandwidth.

+## How is it possible?

+Superfast LazyLoader use built-in API such as ```getClientBoudingRect()``` and ```querySelectorAll()```.

+Then it keeps in memory the top of the picture and instead of calculating each time.

+Finally, it creates a flag (visible) into the image object.
+No need to compute a position if the image si on loading or loaded.

+## Know bugs

+With Firefox, in some case, first images are not displayed.
+But they'll be later.